pierre-rouleau/pel/doc/pel-manual.rst

   blocks by typing ``<M-f12> M-` M-,`` or in all Erlang buffers with ``M-- <M-f12> M-` M-,``.

-All Electric key behaviour is controlled by customization: The **pel-erlang-electric-keys** and **pel-erlang-space-after-comma-in-block** user-options must be enabled to activate the electric behaviour.
+All Electric key behaviour is controlled by customization: the **pel-erlang-electric-keys** and **pel-erlang-space-after-comma-in-block** user-options must be enabled to activate the electric behaviour.
 By default, everything is enabled except the automatic space after comma in block.